jastakhova/consensual/README.md

 - add cancel request
 - add blocking comments
 - add Copy action
+- Terms of use email should we sent on new sign-ups not only invites

 - [talk] Approve logic is not well understood by ppl